 Are Crocs good for Your Kids' Feet?

-If, however, you’re looking to have your child wear Crocs all day, I’d suggest making a different decision.
-When you wear Crocs, your heels aren’t secured, meaning you’re more likely to grip with your toes and develop nail-and-toe problems as well as corns and calluses.
+Unfortunately, if you’re looking to have your child wear Crocs all day, I’d suggest making a different decision.
+Here's why.
+When you wear Crocs, your heels aren’t secured.
+(That flimsy back strap isn't enough to keep little feet from sliding around.)
+As a result, kids are more likely to grip with their toes.
+And, over time, they may develop nail-and-toe problems as well as corns and calluses.

 Plus, they're certainly not designed to stay in place when your little ones run.
 So recess or gym class could become safety hazards in Crocs.
 Because loose shoes add up to trips and slips.
 And, eventually, they lead to ankle sprains or even foot fractures.